 TGbe editor: Please update the following paragraph this subclause as shown below:

-[10299]An AP MLD shall correct the clock drift to be within ±30 μs between TSF timers of any two APs affiliated with the AP MLD.
+[10299]Each STA affiliated with an MLD shall follow the procedures in 11.1.3.
+An AP MLD shall correct the clock drift to be within ±30 μs between TSF timers of any two APs affiliated with it.

-[10896]
+[10896]NOTE – An AP affiliated with an AP MLD provides TSF offset in the complete profile of a reported AP (see 9.4.2.312.2.4 (Link Info field of the Basic Multi-Link element)).
+A non-AP MLD can determine the TSF information of all the APs affiliated with an AP MLD when it receives a frame carrying TSF of any one AP affiliated with that AP MLD (also see 35.3.12.2).

 35.3.3.2 Link ID